pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 2. Sample of settings.

 == Changelog ==

+= 2.9.0 =
+* New "Enable PDF Forms" option to convert HTML forms to fillable PDF forms.
+* Minor update in error messages.

 = 2.8.1 =
 * Improved: Automatic conversion retry on HTTP status codes 429 and 430.